Chasmanthium latifolium: Etymology

-Distribution
+Distribution and habitat

 Chasmanthium latifolium is native to the lower forty-eight states.

-In the arid west Chasmanthium latifolium is equally likely to be found in wetlands and non-wetland areas.
-In the Atlantic and Gulf Coastal Plain Chasmanthium latifolium is equally likely to be found in wetlands and non-wetland areas.
-In the Western Mountains, Valleys, and Coast Chasmanthium latifolium is equally likely to be found in wetlands and non-wetland areas.
-In the Eastern Mountains and Piedmont Chasmanthium latifolium usually occurs in non-wetlands.
-In the Great Plains Chasmanthium latifolium usually occurs in non-wetlands.
-In the Midwest Chasmanthium latifolium usually occurs in wetlands.
-In the Northcentral and Northeast Chasmanthium latifolium usually occurs in wetlands.
+In the arid west, Atlantic, Gulf Coastal Plain, Western mountains, valleys, and coast, C. latifolium is equally likely to be found in wetlands and non-wetland areas.
+In the Eastern mountains (Piedmont) and Great Plains, C. latifolium usually occurs in non-wetlands.
+In the Midwest, Northcentral and Northeast, C. latifolium usually occurs in wetlands.

-In Mississippi Chasmanthium latifolium is a common species found in the river bank community, which is found between the start of the water and the high water mark.
-Here the substrate is frequently disturbed and is made of sand, acidic soils, and rocky outcrops.
+In Mississippi, C. latifolium is a common species found in the river bank community, which is found between the start of the water and the high water mark.
+Here, the substrate is frequently disturbed and is made of sand, acidic soils, and rocky outcrops.

 Ecology

-Chasmanthium latifolium is wind-pollinated like most of the Poaceae family.
+Like most of the Poaceae family, Chasmanthium latifolium is wind-pollinated.
 Limited pollination range has significantly reduced gene transfer along the range edge, thus lowering genetic diversity.
-This low genetic diversity and lack of gene transfer between populations of Chasmanthium latifolium along the range edge makes Chasmanthium latifolium more susceptible to climate change and disease.
+This low genetic diversity and lack of gene transfer between populations of C. latifolium along the range edge makes it more susceptible to climate change and disease.

-The optimal growing temperature for Chasmanthium latifolium is 25 C. At 13 C Chasmanthium latifolium can no longer grow.
+The optimal growing temperature for C. latifolium is 77 F. At 55 F, the plant can no longer grow.

-Chasmanthium latifolium is a salt-tolerant species.
-The shoot growth of Chasmanthium latifolium is not affected by salinity levels up to an electrical conductivity of 10.0 dS/m.
+C. latifolium is a salt-tolerant species.
+Its shoot growth is not affected by salinity levels up to an electrical conductivity of 10.0 dS/m.
 Root growth increased at salinity levels of electrical conductivity of 5.0 dS/m and greater.

-Chasmanthium latifolium is a shade-tolerant plant and maintains a positive carbon uptake in dense canopies.
-Chasmanthium latifolium continues carbon fixation at levels 10 times lower than other C_{4} grasses and light levels 80% less than their saturation point.
+C. latifolium is a shade-tolerant plant and maintains a positive carbon uptake in dense canopies.
+It continues carbon fixation at levels 10 times lower than other C_{4} grasses and light levels 80% less than their saturation point.

-It is a larval host plant for the Northern Pearly-Eye, and its seeds are food for birds and mammals.
+Its seeds are eaten by birds and mammals.
+The northern pearly-eye uses it as a larval host plant.
 It is also eaten by the caterpillars of the pepper and salt skipper, Bell's roadside skipper, and bronzed roadside skipper butterflies.

-Chasmanthium latifolium is a fire-adapted grass best adapted to a low frequency of fire.
-Chasmanthium latifolium increases in abundance after one fire but decreases in abundance with repeated burning.
+C. latifolium is a fire-adapted grass best adapted to a low frequency of fire.
+It increases in abundance after one fire but decreases in abundance with repeated burning.